-- 62. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
+- 63. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
 Following consideration of the size, nature and risks of the College, the application of the full wider scope audit is judged by us not to be appropriate.
-Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 63.
+Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 64.
 Our planned audit work against these two areas is risk based and proportionate.
-Our initial assessment builds upon the understanding of the College which
+Our initial assessment builds upon the understanding of the

-- we developed from previous years, along with discussions with management and review of College minutes and key strategy documents. - 64.
-In 2018/19 we have also considered the following risk areas as they relate to the College: - EU withdrawal - Changing landscape of public financial management - Dependency on key suppliers - Openness and transparency - 65.
+- College which we developed from previous years, along with discussions with management and review of College minutes and key strategy documents. - 65.
+In 2019/20 we are also considering the following risk areas as they relate to the College: - Fraud and corruption in respect of the procurement function; and - EU withdrawal - 66.
 At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit (Exhibit 4).
 Audit planning is a continuous process and we will report any identified significant risks, as they relate to the wider scope, in our annual audit report.

-Exhibit 4 - Wider Scope Significant Risks
+Exhibit 4 - Wider scope significant risk